PR-ODINSON/2024_game/README.md

 Contributions are welcome!
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a detailed explanation of your changes.
+3. Submit a pull request with a detailed explanation of your changes!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.